Back to Dashboard

 const app = fastify();

-const usageFlow = new FastifyUsageFlowAPI();
+const usageFlow = new FastifyUsageFlowAPI('YOUR_API_KEY');

 // Register UsageFlow plugin